sproutapp/pavlov/README.md

 In this case, `"This suite is about to run"` is printed once to the console.

 ## Mocking
+Pavlov provides facilities to mock functions in your Elixir modules.
+This is achieved using [Meck](https://github.com/eproxus/meck), an erlang mocking tool.

+Here's a simple example using [HTTPotion](https://github.com/myfreeweb/httpotion):

 ```elixir
 before :each do